At least 18 dead, more than 120 injured in roof collapse at Dominican Republic nightclub

 “We presume that many of them are still alive, and that is why the authorities here will not give up until not a single person remains under that rubble,” he said.

-Nelsy Cruz, the governor of Montecristi, was among the victims.
+Nelsy Cruz, the governor of the northwestern province of Montecristi, was among the victims.
 Meanwhile, the injured include merengue singer Rubby Pérez, who was performing when the roof collapsed, officials said.

 His manager, Enrique Paulino, whose shirt was spattered with blood, told reporters at the scene that the concert began shortly before midnight, with the roof collapsing almost an hour later, killing the group's saxophonist.